HenryLiu000/alignment-gpt2/README.md

 ### 22. Hellaswag

  Hellaswag (often stylized HellaSwag) is a popular and challenging benchmark dataset specifically designed to evaluate the **commonsense reasoning** capabilities of artificial intelligence models, particularly large language models (LLMs).
 It falls under the category of **Commonsense Natural Language Inference (NLI)**.
 I use this dataset to evaluate the capabilities of the pretrained model.
 Similar to the situation of the FineWeb dataset, I cannot download due to the limit of my disk, but I have prepared the code to download and use this dataset.

+## Section 4

+### 23. summary

+ The section 4 of the video is mainly showing the result of the pretraining process and the final result.
+Since Karparthy recorded detailed information in the log file, he can make diagrams based on the infos provided by the log file.
+In the video, he shows that the loss is declining and the Hellaswag acc is increasing by steps.
+Then he make the README file of his project.
+The similar README file of my project is just this file.
+I use `git add .`, `git commit -m "[2200013168] xxx"`, `git push -u origin main` to create a git repo in my local environment and simultaneously synchronize to my GitHub Repo, the website of my GitHub Repo is `https://github.com/HenryLiu000/alignment-gpt2`, which has the complete information of the git record of this assignment.